enceladus-rex/webauthn-rp/docs/source/getting-started/main-concepts.rst

   it emits; including, for example: credential IDs, credential key pairs, signature counters, etc. An attestation statement is conveyed in an attestation object during registration.
+* `Public Key Credential` - Generically, a credential is data one entity presents to another in order to authenticate the former to the latter.
+The term public key credential refers to one of: a public key credential source, the possibly-attested credential public key corresponding to a public key credential source, or an authentication assertion.
+Which one is generally determined by context.
 * `Registration` - The ceremony where a user, a Relying Party, and the user’s client (containing at least one authenticator) work in concert to create a public key credential and associate it with the user’s Relying Party account.
 Note that